481st Tactical Fighter Squadron: Replacement training

-Shortly after returning to Cannon, the 481st became a RTU charged with training F-100 pilots for worldwide assignments.
-The mission of the squadron did not change until 5 September 1968 when it began preparing for the receipt of F-111 aircraft and a return to tactical operations.
-From that date until it was inactivated on 1 July 1969, the squadron possessed no aircraft and was not operational.
+Shortly after returning to Cannon, the 481st became a replacement training unit charged with training F-100 pilots for worldwide assignments.
+The mission of the squadron did not change until 5 September 1968 when the 27th Wing began preparing for the receipt of General Dynamics F-111 Aardvark aircraft and a return to tactical operationswhen the squadron transferred its aircraft and became not operational.